-Dr. Marie Carlén is an Associate Professor and group leader at the Department of Neuroscience.
+Dr. Marie Carlén is a Professor and group leader at the Department of Neuroscience.

 In 2010 Marie was recruited back to Karolinska Institutet, and her laboratory is investigating cellular and circuit underpinning of cognition, with a focus on the prefrontal cortex.